Node Replication: Theory And Practice: Encoding Evaluation Strategies

 A \deft{free expression}~\cite{peytonjones87,balabonski12b} of a \emph{pure} term $p$ is a strict subterm $q$ of $p$ such that every free occurrence of a variable in $q$ is also a free occurrence of the variable in $p$.
 A \deft{free expression} of $p$ is \deft{maximal} if it is not a subterm of another free expression of $p$.
 From now on, we will consider the (ordered) list of all maximal free expressions (MFE) of a term.
 Thus \eg\ the MFEs of $\ly.p$, where $p = (\id y) \id (\lz.z y w)$, is given by the list $\omult{\id;\id;w}$.

-An \deft{$n$-ary context} ($n \geq 0$) is a term with $n$ holes $\ec$.
+An \deft{$n$-ary (pure) context} ($n \geq 0$) is a (pure) context with $n$ holes $\ec$.
 A skeleton is an $n$-ary pure context where the maximal free expressions w.r.t. a variable set $\theta$ are replaced with holes.
-We introduce two different yet equivalent notions of skeleton: we argue that they entail respectively a big-step and a small-step semantics.
+We introduce two different yet equivalent notions of skeleton, together with a corresponding operation of skeleton extraction: we argue that they entail respectively a big-step and a small-step semantics.
+More precisely, in the big-step semantics the skeleton extraction process can be seen as a meta-operator, defined by operations that are external to the calculus itself, as in~\cite{ariola97}, while in the small-step semantics the process of extraction is defined by an explicit reduction relation encoded in the calculus itself.

 \paragraph{A first definition of skeleton}

 The first notion of skeleton runs as follows.
 Given any set of variables $\theta$, the \deft{$\theta$-skeleton} of a pure term is an n-ary pure (\ie\ without explicit cuts) context defined as $\skel \theta p \eqdef \ec$ if $\theta \cap \fv p = \emptyset$; otherwise: